KareemBadri/KareemBadri/README.md

 - 👋 Hi, I’m @KareemBadri.
 I let my code speak for me.
-- 👀 I’m a data scientist and AWS Specialist
+- 👀 I’m a Data Scientist and AWS Specialist.
-- 📫 Check my code and projects
+- 📫 My repository contains Machine Learning and Deep Learning Projects.
 - 🌱 I make everything simple, clear, efficient, and effective.
 - 💞️ I’m looking to work as a data scientist (Machine Learning or Deep Learning) or AWS Specialist.